Skip to article

 Summary

-Of the 161,135 planning applications ever approved (PA route, "Grant Permission"), only 40,096 — just 24.9% — have a recorded commencement date.
-The remaining 121,039 permits are phantoms: approved by the planning system but never officially commenced.
-Even focusing on recent years where data is more reliable, roughly 1 in 4 approved permits from 2015–2022 were never acted on.
+A phantom permit is one the Planning Authority granted but the developer never officially commenced — no construction start filed, no recorded activity on site.
+By that definition, 121,780 of Malta's 161,913 approved PA permits are phantoms: only 24.8% have a recorded commencement date.
+Even in recent years where data is more reliable, roughly 1 in 4 approved permits from 2015–2022 were never acted on.
 Malta's planning system is not just deciding what gets built — it's producing a vast surplus of theoretical development that never materialises.

 Key findings